 8. Lucie Poppova

-Chronic lymphocytic leukaemia (CLL) is incurable slowly growing malignancy affecting mostly elderly population.
-Although slowly growing, clinical outcome of CLL differs considerably among individual patients, from indolent disease with no requirement for treatment to aggressive disease with treatment urgency.
-Recently, it was published that compartments of the noncanonical WNT/PCP pathway are overexpressed in CLL and WNT pathway is implicated in disease pathogenesis via changes in cell migration.
+Chronic lymphocytic leukaemia (CLL) is incurable, with the slowly growing malignancy affecting mostly the elderly population.
+Although slowly growing, clinical outcome of CLL differs considerably among individual patients, from the indolent form of the disease with no requirement for treatment, to aggressive disease with treatment urgency.
+Recently, it was published that compartments of the noncanonical WNT/PCP pathway are overexpressed in CLL and the WNT pathway is implicated in disease pathogenesis via changes in cell migration.

 In this study, we decided to contribute to clarifying the role of the WNT3 ligand in CLL.
-Using quantitative real-time PCR, we assessed WNT3 expression in peripheral blood (PB) B cells from 137 previously untreated CLL patients and compared the results with the clinical data of the patients and with WNT3 expression in PB and tonsillar non-malignant B-cells.
+Using quantitative real-time PCR, we assessed the WNT3 expression in peripheral blood (PB) B cells from 137 previously untreated CLL patients and compared the results with the clinical data of the patients and with the WNT3 expression in PB and tonsillar non-malignant B-cells.
 WNT3 was significantly upregulated over non-malignant control and we detected significant correlation between low WNT3 levels and shorter treatment free survival of the patients.
-The strongest correlation was observed within patients with mutated IGHV (generally good prognosis).
-Furthermore, we revealed relation of low WNT3 levels to mutation in SF3B1 and NOTCH1 genes which were previously published in connection with worse prognosis of CLL patients.
+The strongest correlation was observed in patients with mutated IGHV (generally good prognosis).
+Furthermore, we revealed the relationship of low WNT3 levels to mutation in SF3B1 and NOTCH1 genes which were previously published in connection with worse prognosis of CLL patients.

 To conclude, low WNT3 expression is a useful marker defining rapidly progressing patients within IGHV-mutated subgroup.